 We configured N-WGAN-GP, B-WGAN-GP and E-WGAN-GP to use a feed-forward neural network as generator and discriminator.
-Furthermore, we used the default parameter configuration of [13] and trained the networks for parameter study in which we varied the number of neurons from 8 to 192.
+Furthermore, we used the default parameter configuration of [13] and trained the networks for 5 epochs.
+An epoch is one training iteration over the complete training data set [25].
+Consequently, we used each flow of the training data set five times for training the neuronal networks.
+We observed that a higher number of epochs neither leads to increasing quality nor reduces the loss values of the GANs.
+For identifying the number of neurons in each hidden layer, we set up a small parameter study in which we varied to number of neurons from 8 to 192.
 We found that 80 neurons in each hidden layer were sufficient for B-WGAN-GP and E-WGAN-GP.
-Similar numbers of neurons (e.g. 64 or 96) in each hidden layer lead to no significant changes in the quality of the generated data.
-For N-WGAN-GP, we set the number of neurons in the hidden layer to 24 since the numerical representation of flows is much smaller than for B-WGAN-GP or
+For N-WGAN-GP, we set the number of neurons in the hidden layer to 24 since the numerical representation of flows is much smaller than for B-WGAN-GP or E-WGAN-GP.